 The designation of beneficiaries is a very important component of estate planning especially when it comes to the RRSPs and RRIFs.
 It has been regular practice for financial advisors and institutions to list a beneficiary designation for the Registered Retirement Savings Plans (RRSP) or Registered Retirement Income Funds (RRIFs).

 Generally it is common practice if you have a spouse to list your spouse as the beneficiary because the transfer will qualify for a tax deferred rollover to the spouse and there will be no tax paid.
-CRA will get their money later.
+Remember that CRA will get their money later.

 With a RRIF only, if you are going to list your spouse as the beneficiary, you may want to designate your spouse as a successor annuitant instead.
 In this case, the spouse simply takes over from the deceased and continues to receive RRIF payments in his/her place.
 The investments in the RRIF are not affected by this, as there is no need to execute a new contract.